These Are Leadership’s Heaviest Burdens

 Such a leader, hubris knows, is vulnerable to making impulsive choices that give him temporary escape or relief from carrying responsibility’s heavy burdens.

 Being a responsible, hardworking leader is a good thing, until it mutates into unhealthy self-neglect.
 Research also shows that 100% of CEOs suffer some form of stress ailment, most commonly backaches and headaches.
-Even for CEOs who are in good physical condition, the impact of sustained stress, combined with a perpetual lack of sleep, take a physical toll.
+Even for CEOs who are in good physical condition, the impact of sustained stress, combined with a perpetual lack of sleep, takes a physical toll.
 Heart disease, which is hastened by stress and poor sleep, is the leading cause of death among leaders.

 But that’s not enough.
 It takes a demonstration of your leadership skills and determination to transform your burdens, to reprioritize your values, and to change your goals.
 These are the actions of a leader who will not succumb to the Killer.
 Instead, he will rise to the occasion and embolden those he leads and advance the organization that allowed him the opportunity to do so.